BossJ/ava-capstone/README.md

 # Capstone
 Private repository for UW iSchool capstone project 2017.

+2/21 - 2/27 (Week 8 : Functioning Display):

+Meeting Notes:

+- Main Goal: Will wants something to show and interact with that's company appropriate.

+To-Do:

+- Bruce needs to build a main page that correctly displays our bot.
+- Jess adds CSS to Bruce's page.
+- Julian needs to figure out how to export all question data to private spreadsheets.
+- John will poll for questions and start building a list for Will.

+Done:

 2/14 - 2/20 (Week 7 : Build Base):

 Meeting Notes: